jamalhansen/personal-goals/README.md

 - [ ] Read Understanding comics
 - [ ] Do something with [Processing.py](http://py.processing.org/)
 - [ ] Write a book
+- [ ] Restyle my blog and manually build it with HTML5 and CSS from the ground up

 ## Cool Stuff to Check Out
 1. Want to play with RabbitMQ